MahmoudHegazi/Trivia-API-old/README.md

 ## how to set up the local development for FLASK API

+* I have removed the modules to setup it npm install then npm start the frontend react app working on localhost:3000/ but this Not Important part
 * npm install only once to install dependency
 * npm start
 * on Windows: Download GitBash, open it, ```cd [project_folder]``` run these 3 commands